SirGarhi/garhis-grotto-foundry/docs/character_paths/Cillian.md

 * You can now brew a total of 4 Oils or Serums and 2 Additive Agents for each hour spent utilizing Prepared Brewing.
 ### Canister Bombs
 * With ten minute's work, you can craft a single bomb utilizing the formulae you know and expending the appropriate resources.
-* Canister bombs are considered a ranged weapon with a range of 30 feet.
+* Canister bombs are a throwable consumable with a range of 30 feet.
 ### Canister Bandolier
 * You have a bandolier which can hold 5 canister bombs.
 A bomb can be drawn from the bandolier and thrown in place of any attack you make provided you have a free hand to do so.
 * Storing canister bombs anywhere other than your bandolier can be extremely hazardous.